-In this section, we favorably compare our results of applying AM feature selection using SVM with the same eight feature selection algorithms.
+In this section, we favorably compare our results of applying AM feature selection using SVM to the results using the same eight feature-selection algorithm.
 We varied the threshold to identify the optimal F1 measure for each feature selection method.
 We demonstrate how AM feature selection reduces the training time while improving the F1 measure.
 We also explain the effects of the AM threshold score on the classification results.

-Comparison with other feature selection algorithms for SVM classifier

-SVM trains with a time complexity of $O(NL_d+MV+MN^c)$ where N is the number of documents, L_d is the average document length, M is the number of categories, V is the total terms in the vocabulary and c is a constant (c \approx 1.2 \sim 1.5).
+Comparison with other feature selection algorithms for SVM classifier trains with time complexity a $O(NL_d+MV+MN^c)$ where N is the number of documents, L_d is the average document length, M is the number of categories, V is the total terms in the vocabulary and c is a constant (c≈1.2~1.5).
 SVM in nature is not a scalable algorithm.
 We use the ModApte split for Reuters 21578 dataset and 9-1 split for 20 Newsgroups dataset and OHSUMED dataset as given on the LibSVM dataset website.
-We use a standard 4-1 split for WebKB where the data for 3 universities is used for training, and the data for one university is used as a testing set.
+We use a standard 4-1 split for WebKB where the data for three universities is used for training, and the data for one university is used as a testing set.
 We use these splits as they are readily available and commonly used in the prior works (Wenqian et al., 2007; Yan et al., 2005).
 AM performs statistically significantly better than the eight feature selection algorithms with a confidence of 99% (Table 5).